Here are all the winners from the 2024 Grammys – rolling list

 Various Artists – ‘Playing for the Man at the Door: Field Recordings from the Collection of Mack McCormick, 1958-1971’ (album notes by Jeff Place & John Troutman

-Various Artists – ‘Written In Their Soul: The Stax Songwriter Demos’ (album notes by Robert Gordon & Deanie Parker
+Various Artists – ‘Written In Their Soul: The Stax Songwriter Demos’ (album notes by Robert Gordon & Deanie Parker – winner

 Best Historical Album